guidancegroup/guidancegroup.github.io/README.md

 # guidancegroup.co.in
-All rights reserved to guidancegroup pvt. ltd.
+All rights reserved to guidanceeducon pvt. ltd.